CamCove-Crichton/Whiskey-d_Away/README.md

 - Add Tour Experiences to your bag
 - Make online payments to confirm Tour Experiences
 - View order history
-- Receive Signup and Order confirmation emails
+- Receive Signup emails
 - Subscribe to a newsletter
 - Admin login to add, edit or remove Tour Experiences

+---

 ## Deployment